DefinitelyNotRandomNickname/DnD_Interactive_Map/README.md

 This is early access so it kinda sucks, but hey it works.
 Feel free to use this project for your needs.

-Also if you are struggling with BBEG I strongly recommend using `Gamer Mode`.
+Also if you are struggling with BBEG I strongly recommend using `Gamer Mode` mesh.
 It significantly increases your gaming performance.